 Seeking extreme stimulation - adrenaline highs,

-These symptoms fall into the categories described in diagnostic systems such as the DSM-5 or ICD-11.
-As a society, the more serious problem is that we're unaware of the consequences of trauma and are often only interested in symptomatic biopharmaceutical treatments and thus behavioral control of "symptoms."
 Observation in the psychotherapeutic process clearly shows us that many of the problems people have on the spectrum of anxiety and depression can be traced to the unconscious and untreated consequences of traumatic events.
 Much of the emotional distress, mental confusion, and physical breakdown is a pure attempt at regulation due to unhealed trauma that's led to dysregulation of body, mind, and spirit, fulfilling the deep need for organic balance and wholeness.

 VII.
 Get professional help

-When I think back to the shock of losing my girlfriend due to suicide, the sequence of events after her unexpected departure, the grief, and the unbearable traces, it still fills my heart with sadness.
+When I think back to the shock of losing my friend due to suicide, the sequence of events after her unexpected departure, the grief, and the unbearable traces, it still fills my heart with sadness.

 Honestly, I don't know.
 Nobody does.
-Nearly a decade after her death, all I'm left with is a dusty book, a few canvases she painted for my daughters and me, one single photo of the two of us together on a body therapy retreat.
+Nearly a decade after her death, I'm left with a dusty book, a few canvases she painted for my daughters and me, and one photo of the two of us together on a body therapy retreat.
 A fading memory of her crazy, hazelnut beauty is now blended with my surrender that Life turns out the way Life needs, which isn't necessarily what I want.

 I'd never again waited so many years to process such a painful event.
 I waited more than five years before I touched Pandora's box, opened it, and worked on it with energy psychology.
 I wouldn't recommend the same to anyone.